 Verification visits may take several days.

-During this verification, we will seek to examine in detail your company's records in respect of the goods and will ask for copies of documents relating to the manufacture and sale of the goods.
-You will need to ensure that any supplementary material such as spreadsheets, calculations etc that you used to prepare or compile your response are available.
-We will need to consult with your staff, particularly your financial controller (or accountant) and your domestic and export sales people.
-We may also need to see your factory, in which case we will need to consult with your operational managers.
+During this verification, the Commission's representatives will want to examine in detail your company's records in respect of the goods and will ask for copies of documents relating to the manufacture and sale of the goods.
+They will need to consult with your staff, particularly your financial controller (or accountant) and your domestic and export sales people.
+They may also need to see your factory, in which case they will need to consult with your operational managers.

-After gathering the information we will prepare a report of the visit.

-We will provide you with a draft of the report and then respond to any questions that you may want to ask.
-We will also ask you to assist in the preparation of a public record copy for the public file.
+After gathering the information, the Commission will prepare a report of the visit.
+Its representatives will provide you with a draft of the report and then respond to any questions you have.
+They will ask you to prepare a non-confidential copy of the report for the Public Record.